SCHOOL WIDE PROCEDURES

 BICYCLES, BLADES, AND SCOOTERS

 Bike racks are provided at Barratt.
 All bikes should be placed in bike racks, and must be left there until time for students to return home.
 The school cannot be responsible for bikes.
 We suggest that students lock their bikes to prevent theft.
 Also, please remind your student to walk all bikes and scooters on school grounds.
 No roller blades, roller shoes, or motorized scooters, or skateboards are allowed at school.

 Parents must come to the school office if they need to pick up their children during school hours.
 Teachers will allow students to leave the classroom only after being contacted by the office.
-Students will be released to a parent or guardian after the checkout log is signed.
+Students will be released to a parent or guardian, who are listed on the emergency form, after the checkout log is signed.
 Please do not check students out of school early except in the case of an emergency.
 It not only takes learning time from the student, but also disturbs the learning of the class.
 Do not call and ask that your child walk home, or meet you at your car.
 This is an Alpine District Safety directive.
 For your child’s protection please do not ask otherwise.

 Withdrawal or transfer of students